modellurgist/published_presentations/pushing_the_limits.md

     interesting places?

 ## form
   * code:
     - use a lamba or use #call in a single method class; lambdas great for test mocking
     - write as few lines of code in that method as possible
     - for arguments and return values, use a limited number, system-wide, of validated value objects
     - for immutability, output returns a new value of same type or some other type
     - no side-effects in function, unless for limited number of operation/transaction/action/service objects
   * db:
     - fewer attributes per table

+## some other thoughts for the experiment
-## make conceptual distinctions, keep sub-dividing concerns (like an amoeba)
+  - make conceptual distinctions, keep sub-dividing concerns (like an amoeba)
   - more classes, gems, tables

-## separate concerns early and eagerly, since we won't recogize it until too late, cost will be higher, and we deem good ideas too costly to try
+  - separate concerns early and eagerly
+    * too late, cost will be higher, and we will exclude some ideas as too costly to try

-## leave behind a trail of objects with little/no need to change, only developing on the leading edge of new functionality/composition values
+  - leave behind a trail of objects with little/no need to change, only developing on the leading edge of new functionality/composition values
+  - configuring your editor / system to make these cheap and pleasant:

-## editor/filesystem problems:  making object creation, discovery, namespacing, display cheap and pleasant
+    * object creation, discovery, namespacing, display

 ## interesting projects